vincentrunge/vincentrunge.github.io/About.md

 **Package development** : gfpop, dust (see github)

-In particular, I have a strong interest in problems that require the use of optimization techniques.
+In particular, I have a strong interest in problems that require the development of new optimization tools.